Western Golf Association

 Founded in 1899, the Western Golf Association (WGA) is one of the United States' oldest golf organizations.
 Its headquarters are located in Glenview, Illinois.
-The WGA sponsors six golf tournaments: the Western Junior; the Western Amateur; the Women's Western Junior; the Women's Western Amateur; the Evans Scholars Invitational on the Korn Ferry Tour and the BMW Championship, a FedEx Cup playoff event.
+The WGA sponsors six golf tournaments: the Western Junior; the Western Amateur; the Women's Western Junior; the Women's Western Amateur; the NV5 Invitational presented by Old National Bank on the Korn Ferry Tour and the BMW Championship, a FedEx Cup playoff event.
 The WGA has also administered the Evans Scholars Program for deserving caddies since its inception in 1930 through the Evans Scholars Foundation.

 Organization

 More than 460 member clubs, organizations and affiliations are part of the WGA.
 Par Club members and 100,000 golfers participate in the Bag Tag Program in support of the Evans Scholars Foundation, one of the nation's largest individually funded scholarship programs.
 The program is also supported by 25 affiliated golf associations and proceeds from the BMW Championship, one of the PGA Tour's FedEx Cup playoff events.

 In addition to a staff made up of many Evans Scholars Alumni, the WGA has officers who volunteer their time to operate the organization.
 They are called WGA Directors.